-- 1. Simulate various item structures - sim.congeneric A one factor congeneric measure model sim.items A two factor structure with either simple structure or a circumplex structure. - sim.rasch Generate items for a one parameter IRT model. sim.irt Generate items for a one-four parameter IRT - Model - 2.
-Simulate various factor structures - sim.simplex Default is a four factor structure with a three time point simplex structure. - sim.hierarchical Default is 9 variables with three correlated factors.
+- 1. Simulate various item structures - sim.congeneric A one factor congeneric measure model sim.items A two factor structure with either simple - structure or a circumplex structure. - sim.rasch Generate items for a one parameter IRT model. - sim.irt Generate items for a one-four parameter IRT Model - 2.
+Simulate various factor structures and show observed as well as latent data. - sim Defaults to four correlated factors with a three time point simplex structure. - sim.hierarchical Default is 9 variables with three correlated factors.